SpikeInterface/spikeinterface/doc/module_sorting_components.rst

   recording_corrected = CorrectMotionRecording(recording_with_drift, motion, temporal_bins, spatial_bins)

-Important note : at the moment border of the probe in the direction are NOT handle properly.
+**Important note**: currently, the borders of the probe in the y direction are NOT handled properly.
-So it is safer to remove channel on border after this step.
+Therefore, it is safer to remove channel on the border after this step.
 We plan to handle this directly in the class but this is NOT implemented yet.
-Use this class carrfully.
+Use this class carefully.

 Clustering
 ----------

-The clustering remain the central step of the spike sorting.
+The clustering step remains the central step of the spike sorting.
-Historically this step was separted in two distinct part: feature reduction and clustering.
+Historically this step was separted into two distinct parts: feature reduction and clustering.
 In spikeinterface, we decided to regroup this two steps in the same module.
-This allow to compute feature reduction on the fly and avoid long computation and big storage of feature.
+This allows one to compute feature reduction on-the-fly and avoid long computations and storage of large features.

-So the way this step is build is it take as input recording and peaks give a label for every peaks.
+The clustering step takes the recording and detected (and optionally selected) peaks as input and returns a label for every peak.

-At the moment, implemenation are quite experimental.
+At the moment, the implemenation is quite experimental.
-Theses have been implemented:
+These methods have been implemented:
-  * "position_clustering": use hdbscan on peaks position.
+  * "position_clustering": use HDBSCAN on peak locations.
-  * "sliding_hdbscan": clustering taken from tridesclous.
-This have a sliding spatial windows and run PCA + hdascn on local waveforms
+  * "sliding_hdbscan": clustering approach from tridesclous, with sliding spatial windows.
+PCA and HDBSCAN are run on local/sparse waveforms.
-  * "position_pca_clustering": try to use peak location for a first clustering step.
-    And then split clusters using PCA + hdbscan
+  * "position_pca_clustering": this method tries to use peak locations for a first clustering step and then perform further splits using PCA + HDBSCAN

-Different methods need different inputs.
-For instance some of then need peak location some not.
+Different methods may need different inputs (for instance some of them require need peak locations and some do not).

 .. code-block:: python

   from spikeinterface.sortingcomponents.peak_detection import detect_peaks
-  peaks = peaks = detect_peaks(recording, ...)
+  peaks = detect_peaks(recording, ...)

   from spikeinterface.sortingcomponents.clustering import find_cluster_from_peaks
   labels, peak_labels = find_cluster_from_peaks(recording, peaks, method="sliding_hdbscan")

-* **labels** : represent all possible labels
+* **labels** : contains all possible labels
-* **peak_labels** : vector with same size as peaks which is the label per peak
+* **peak_labels** : vector with the same size as peaks containing the label for each peak

 Template matching
 -----------------

-template matching is the final step used in many tools (kilosort, spyking-circus, yass, tridesclous, hdsort...)
+Template matching is the final step used in many tools (kilosort, spyking-circus, yass, tridesclous, hdsort...)

-In this step, from a given catalogue (aka dictionnary) of template (aka atoms), algorithms explain traces as a linear sum of template plus residual noise.
+In this step, from a given catalogue (or dictionnary) of templates (or atoms), the algorithms try to *explain* the traces as a linear sum of template plus a residual noise.

-At the moment 4 methods are implemented:
+At the moment, there are four methods implemented:

-  * 'naive' : a very naive implemenation used as  a reference for benchmarks
+  * 'naive': a very naive implemenation used as  a reference for benchmarks
-  * 'tridesclous' : the algo of template matching implemented in tridesclous
+  * 'tridesclous': the algorithm for template matching implemented in tridesclous
-  * 'circus' : the algo of template matching implemented in spyking circus
+  * 'circus': the algorithm for template matching implemented in spyking-circus
-  * 'circus-omp' : a updated algo similar than circus but with OMP (orthogonal macthing pursuit) in mind
+  * 'circus-omp': a updated algorithm similar to the spyking-circus one circus but with OMP (orthogonal macthing pursuit)

-Very basic benchmarks give:
+Very preliminary benchmarks suggest that:
- * 'circus-omp' as the most accurate but a bit slow.
+ * 'circus-omp' is the most accurate, but a bit slow.
- * 'tridesclous' as the fastest with very descent accuracy
+ * 'tridesclous' is the fastest and has very decent accuracy